Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 33,133 people, 12,650 houses or apartments, and a median cost of homes of $68,956, house prices in Jackson are some of the most affordable in Michigan as well as the nation.
+With a population of 32,918, 12,632 total housing units (homes and apartments), and a median house value of $77,417, house prices in Jackson are some of the most affordable in Michigan as well as the nation.

 People in Jackson primarily live in small (one, two or no bedroom) single-family detached homes.
 Jackson has a mixture of owner-occupied and renter-occupied housing.